rweigel/phys260/Gauss_Law/Gauss_Law.md

 <img src="../Enclosed_Charge/figures/Spherical_Shell_Graph_Continuous.svg"/>

 1. Pick a point in space at an arbitrary location to find the electric field.
-For any point, one can always find two charges on the shell whose electric field sum to be radial.
-Given that one can construct a uniformly charged shell by placing such pairs of points on a shell, the net electric field due to all charges on the shell must be radial. _Draw a diagram to demonstrate this_.
+For any point, one can always find two charges on the shell whose electric field sum is radial.
+Given that one can construct a uniformly charged shell by placing such pairs of charges on a shell, the net electric field due to all charges on the shell must be radial. _Draw a diagram to demonstrate this_.

 2. Because of our answer to 1., we can use

-   $$E_rA = E_r 4\pi r^2 = \frac{Q_{\text{encl}}}{\epsilon_o}$$
+   $$E_rA = E_r 4\pi r^2 = {Q_{\text{encl}}}/{\epsilon_o}$$

    $Q_{\text{encl}}$ depends on $r$, so our answer for $E_r$ must also depend on $r$: